-For those with mobility impairments, all visitor centers and their associated restrooms are accessible.
+All visitor centers and their associated restrooms are accessible.

-The Canal towpath is a gravel graded path throughout the park.
+The canal towpath is a graded gravel path throughout the park.
 It can get muddy after rain events, making the trail uneven in places.

-Drive-In Campsites located at Antietam Creek, and McCoys Ferry have one accessible site including picnic table and accessible fire ring.
+Drive-In campsites located at Antietam Creek, and McCoys Ferry have one accessible site including picnic table and accessible fire ring.